Kosmokleaner/DirectXShaderCompilerWiki/Roadmap.md

 Here is a summary of the key points:

 ## Backlog of candidate language features
+The following language features could be added to the front-end with no impact on core functionality, drivers, or hardware:
 * Enums
 * Bit-fields
 * Language Standard Annotations